x Lanik Septic Service

 What are the signs of a bad distribution box?

 Common signs include uneven soggy areas over part of the drainfield, slow drains or gurgling plumbing, odors near the field, and intermittent backups after heavy water use.
-These patterns often indicate unequal flow to drain lines.
+These patterns indicate unequal flow to drain lines.

 What causes a septic distribution box to go out of level?